nevrome/covid19germany/README.md

 - Convert downloaded RKI data to daily timeseries for federal states (Bundesland) or administrative districts (Lanskreis): `covid19germany::???(data, ("Bundesland" | "Landkreis"))`

 Data format: Time series of cases, deaths, cumulative cases and cumulative deaths, with one row per day.
 Days are contiguous, without gaps.
-All time series start at 2020-01-28, and go to the current date (last update by RKI)
+All time series start at 2020-01-28, and go up to the current date (last update by RKI)

 |Bundesland|Meldedatum|cases|deaths|cumcases|cumdeaths|
 |------|----------|-|-|-|-|